arn4b/arn4b/README.md

 ### 🔭 Timeline
 <!-- * Amazon India ✧ Incoming Delivery Boy.
 Will deliver software, not packages. -->
+* Push Protocol ✧ Building the comms stack for web3.

-* Fi Money ✧ Pretending to make tools for engineering teams.
-Also websites.
+* Fi Money ✧ Made awesome webviews, calcs, internal tools and wrote lots of docs.

-* Polygon Technology ✧ Made a wallet that handles 2 and a half mil txns.
+* Polygon Labs ✧ Made a wallet that handles 2 and a half mil txns.
 Also made a dApp that never saw the light of the day.

 * Mauka Education ✧ Made 60+ students cry looking at my UI.
 Never felt prouder.